chrsmutti/homer/README.md

     -b, --backup     If a regular file is found at a location that a symlink or directory should be created, the file will be backed up to a file with the same name, with a .bkp extension.
 Any old backup file will be overwritten.
+        --dry-run    Do not actually change anything.
+Use with --verbose to se all steps.
     -f, --force      Force symlink creation even if a regular file exists at the location (deletes the old file).
     -h, --help       Prints help information
     -V, --version    Prints version information